In this in-depth digital content strategy case study, you’ll learn the secrets behind Ahrefs massive $100 million Annual Recurring Revenue (ARR).

 Who Are Ahrefs Competitors?

-Founded by Dmitry Gerasimenko back in 2011, Ahrefs found two market leaders already established in the crowded cut-throat SEO SaaS tools space.
+When Ahrefs arrived on the scene back in 2011, they found two market leaders already established in the crowded cut-throat SEO SaaS tools space.

 Moz, which started in 2004, and SEMrush launched in 2008, had a head start of several years.
 But within a few years, Ahrefs caught up with the giants and staked its claim as one of the leading SEO tools.